Tutorial to develop a Spyder plugin#

 )

-We can insert these methods at the end of the SpyderPomodoroTimerContainer declaration, in the section that our cookiecutter template indicates as # --- Public API.
+Finally, we insert the appropriate public methods at the end of the SpyderPomodoroTimerContainer declaration (in the # --- Public API section).

 def start_pomodoro_timer(self):